Through continuous research and challenging myself, I always aim to develop a movement language that can be understood and enjoyed by all.

 Democratic Processes: Embrace a non-hierarchical environment where everyone's voice and movement are valued.

-Exploration: Engage in collaborative exploration exercises facilitates participants to experiment with their own movement vocabularies while focusing on inclusivity and building a sense of community.
+Exploration: Engage in collaborative exploration exercises facilitates participants to experiment with their own movement vocabularies.